Equivariant weight filtration for real algebraic varieties with action: Introduction

+In the final part of this work, we identify finite additive invariants in terms of bounded long exact sequences of spectral sequences, provided by bounded double complexes which extend the additivity of the Nash-constructible filtration and of the weight spectral sequence, and are related to the equivariant weight spectral sequence.
+In the case of the two-elements group, we use the Smith Nash-constructible exact sequence to identify additive invariants involving the geometry of invariant chains and the geometry of the fixed points set.
+We then show that they coincide with G. Fichou's additive equivariant virtual Betti numbers (\cite{GF}) in some cases (theorem \ref{coinc_b-k-g_eq-virt-bet}).
+After having recovered the equivariant virtual Betti numbers for $G = \mathbb{Z}/2\mathbb{Z}$ by using the equivariant extension criterion (theorem \ref{crit_action}) on invariant chains, we finally highlight sufficient conditions for the Nash-constructible filtration to compute them. \\

-We start this paper by recalling the principal definitions and properties from \cite{Pri-CA} about the weight complex with action that we shall need here.
+We begin this paper by recalling the principal definitions and properties from \cite{Pri-CA} about the weight complex with action that we will need.
 In particular, we give the equivariant extension criterion and the Smith Nash-constructible short exact sequence for an algebraic involution.

-In section \ref{sect_equiv_weight_fil}, after giving some words about group cohomology and homology, we define a functor denoted by $L$ together with the equivariant homology and the associated spectral sequences.
-Showing the compatibility of $L$ with filtered categories, we apply it to the weight complex with action to obtain an equivariant weight complex.
-We then focus on the induced equivariant weight spectral sequence, extracting the tools that we will use to identify additivities in the last part.
-We give also some examples for the computation of the equivariant weight filtration, and justify that the odd-order group case is the simple one.
+In section \ref{sect_equiv_weight_fil}, after some reminders about group cohomology and homology, we define a functor computing group homology and equivariant homology.
+Showing the compatibility of this functor with filtered categories, we apply it to the weight complex with action to obtain the equivariant weight complex.
+We then study the induced spectral sequence.
+We give also some examples for the computation of the equivariant weight filtration, and justify that the odd-order group case is the simple case.

-Finally, in section \ref{sect_add_inv}, we explain how we can construct additive invariants from the elementary bricks of the equivariant weight spectral sequence, and recover them from spectral sequences induced by the equivariant geometry of real algebraic varieties with action, embodied by the Nash-constructible filtration (with action).
-After a computation, we show that in some cases, they equal the equivariant virtual Betti numbers.
-In the last subsection, we recover these for $G = \mathbb{Z}/2\mathbb{Z}$, considering the invariant chains. \\
+Finally, in section \ref{sect_add_inv}, we explain how we obtain additive invariants from double complexes induced by the Nash-constructible filtration and group cohomology.
+In some cases, we recover the equivariant virtual Betti numbers.
+In the last paragraph, we recover all of these for $G = \mathbb{Z}/2\mathbb{Z}$, considering the invariant chains. \\

 {\bf Acknowledgements.} The author wishes to thank M. Coste, G. Fichou, F. Guill\'en, T. Limoges, C. McCrory and A. Parusi\'nski for useful discussions and comments.